 You can test your landing page through A/B testing or multivariate testing.

-A/B testing allows you to compare two of the same landing pages (A and B) that differ in just one thing and to discover which affects the behaviour of your visitors more positively.
+A/B testing allows you to compare two of the same landing pages (A and B) that differ in just one thing, and to discover which affects the behavior of your visitors more positively.

 This will help you realize which page would bring you more landing page conversions.

 Another option is multivariate testing, where you can test different elements on one and the same page.

 Also, check the page loading speed and how much is the overall structure of all the elements on your landing page functional.